qaraluch/qt-fotoMgmt/README.md

 ```

 ## Configuration

 Set up paths in `paths.json` file for input and output directory configuration.
 Script uses `QT_FOTOMGMT` enviroment variable with `prod` value to use above mentioned path file.
 Otherwise, it uses `paths-dev.json` for development process.
 Use `paths-reference.json` file as reference.

 ## Usage

 To run specific task type in console:

 ```sh
 gulp -f <gulpFile> <task> --silent
 ```

 List of gulp files with their tasks:

 * `qt-cu-backup` - run it for temporary backup photos for time of manipulate photos (default task).

 * `qt-cu-backup removeBackups` - deletes temporary backup files.

 * `qt-cu-presort` - preliminary renaming photos
 * `qt-tool-normalizeName` - normalize photos date in the name in the cwd.
   Normalize form cwd.
 Rename in place.
 No dependant on
   enviroment variable: `QT_FOTOMGMT`.
   --path <customPath> - pass in different path to working dir
+  Example:
+  `gulp -f qt-tool-normalizeNames.js --silent --path <pathToWorkingDir>`

 ## License